 What is SEO and why is it important?

 SEO stands for search engine optimization.
-Whenever you create a new blog post or text page for your website, Google and other search engine bots crawl (a.k.a. scan) your site to measure the relevancy of your page’s content to your title tag, meta description, and keywords.
+Whenever you create a new blog post, a text page for your website or a video landing page, Google and other search engine bots crawl (a.k.a. scan) your site to measure the relevancy of your page’s content to your title tag, meta description, and keywords.

 Search engines look at all this data in order to index your website and determine its placement on their search engine results pages (SERPs) for specific search queries.